rahildoshi97/materforge/docs/reference/yaml_schema.md

 ## Validation Rules

 1. All required top-level fields must be present
-2. Material type must be "pure_metal" or "alloy"
-3. Composition fractions must sum to approximately 1.0
-4. Pure metals must have exactly one element with composition 1.0
-5. Alloys must have at least 2 elements with non-zero composition
-6. Liquidus temperature must be greater than or equal to solidus temperature
-7. Properties cannot be defined in multiple ways or multiple times
+2. Properties cannot be defined in multiple ways or multiple times
-8. Required dependencies for computed properties must be present
+3. Required dependencies for computed properties must be present
-9. Dependency arrays must be monotonic
+4. Dependency arrays must be monotonic
-10. Energy density arrays must be monotonic with respect to the dependency
+5. Energy density arrays must be monotonic with respect to the dependency
-11. File paths must be valid and files must exist
+6. File paths must be valid and files must exist
-12. For tabular data, dependency and value arrays must have the same length
+7. For tabular data, dependency and value arrays must have the same length
-13. When using tuple notation for dependency arrays, the increment must be non-zero
+8. When using tuple notation for dependency arrays, the increment must be non-zero

 ## Important Notes